-Seattle Pacific University paticipates in another intitiative, the Master Property Program (MPP), which helps institutions reduce their insurance premiums and improve their coverage.
-Created by the Midwestern Higher Education Compact in 1994 and expanded to the WICHE region in 2004, the MPP includes 50 member institutions with total insured values of $83.1 billion.
-It has generated some $65.4 million in savings for the participating institutions while expanding their insurance coverage.
+Seattle Pacific University participates in another intitiative, the Master Property Program (MPP), which helps institutions reduce their insurance premiums and improve their coverage.
+Created by the Midwestern Higher Education Compact in 1994 and expanded to the WICHE region in 2004, the MPP includes 58 member institutions with total insured values of $86.4 billion.
 WICHE is also partnering with MHEC to offer MHECare, a new health program providing vetted, competitively priced medical benefits for students.
 Underwritten by UnitedHealthcare StudentResources, MHECare offers a variety of plans.